Libuv

 libuv is a multi-platform C library that provides support for asynchronous I/O based on event loops.
-It supports epoll(4), kqueue(2), Windows IOCP, and Solaris event ports.
+It supports epoll(4), kqueue(2), Windows IOCP, Solaris event ports and Linux io_uring.
 It is primarily designed for use in Node.js but it is also used by other software projects.
-It was originally an abstraction around libev or Microsoft IOCP, as libev doesn't support IOCP on Windows.
+It was originally an abstraction around libev or Microsoft IOCP, as libev does not support IOCP on Windows.
 In node-v0.9.0's version of libuv, the dependency on libev was removed.